gypsydave5/boris-bikes/README.md

   - [<b>D</b>ependency inversion principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle): Make the higher level parts of the code independent of the lower level parts of the code; make them both dependent upon abstractions and not concrete instances (which is why [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) is so awesome to think about when decoupling code.)

 We tried to implement the above as well as we could, and rewrote the code a number of times using both Chicago (initially) and London style testing.
 It was a lot of fun - and with over one hundred commits I'm pretty sure I'll never want to look at another Boris Bike again :smile:

+####How to use

+The model is not hooked up to an interface, so you won't be able to use the model.
+Unless you write one.

+####Testing

+The model is tested using [RSpec](https://github.com/rspec/rspec).
+Once the repository is cloned, run `bundle` to install the dependencies and `rspec` to run the test suite.